Fall 2025 classes offered in Anthropology as of Tuesday, 06/17/2025 at 09:05 AM

 ANTH 329 Critical Archival Studies41550Special Topic - Critical Archival Studies: Anthropological Insights.
 Engages with archival studies via post-colonial theory and study of power in the historical record.
 The course reviews Humboldt¿s Special Collections, digital archaeology, tribal constitutions, and more.

-ANTH 339 Comparative Osteology& Zooarch43782Special Topic: Comparative Osteology & Zooarchaeology - Survey vertebrate skeletal remains common in archaeological and forensic contexts, with an emphasis on human osteology to facilitate differentiation between human and nonhuman.
+ANTH 339 Comparative Osteology& Zooarch43782IA,Special Topic: Comparative Osteology & Zooarchaeology - Survey vertebrate skeletal remains common in archaeological and forensic contexts, with an emphasis on human osteology to facilitate differentiation between human and nonhuman.
 Analyze faunal samples to identify taxa and explore the contributions of zooarchaeological research.
 Nonhuman materials will be real and replica.
 Human bones will be replicas.
 Optionally, work with real human bones.

 ANTH 390 Textiles Through the Ages43789Special Topic: Textiles Through the Ages - Study the technology, prehistory and history, and culture(s) of textiles and how they influence individuals and societies today and of the past, with a focus on Europe and the Mediterranean.
 Explore how textiles intersect with many aspects of culture, in particular trade and gender expression.
 Explore the importance of textiles through lecture, discussion, readings, and hands-on components.
 Through experimental archaeology, experience how the peoples of the past produced textiles and better understand the evidence left in the archaeological record.